Wacken Open Air: Early years and growth

 With the reunion of the band Fates Warning at the festival in 1993, Wacken Open Air had a special feature and also made a name for itself in the following years with unusual band constellations and reunions.
-At the same time, Doro Pesch and other well-known bands made for interesting appearances, which resulted in a new record attendance of 3,500 paying customers.
-Simultaneously, the team tried their hand at concert organisation and, under the moniker Stoned Castle Promotion, held a Motörhead concert for 2,000 people in Flensburg, which could not cover its promotional costs.
+At the same time, Doro Pesch and other well-known bands made for interesting appearances, which resulted in a new record attendance of 3,500 customers.
+Simultaneously, the team tried concert organisation and, under the moniker Stoned Castle Promotion, held a Motörhead concert for 2,000 people in Flensburg.
 A show with Dio/Freak of Nature became a disaster with only 167 tickets sold, and together with the Open Air, which again recorded a minus, the organisers incurred debts of around 350,000 D-Mark.
 As a result, Jörg Jensen and Andreas Göser left the team; Holger Hübner and Thomas Jensen remained, as did Jörn-Ulf Goesmann for another two years, continuing to run the Wacken Open Air despite the debts for which their parents had provided guarantees.
-During the same year, Thomas Jensen's mother died and Holger Hübner had a serious accident – the year went down in Wacken history as the "year of the plague".
+During the same year, Thomas Jensen's mother died and Holger Hübner had a serious accident; the year went down in Wacken history as the "year of the plague".

 On its fifth anniversary in 1994, the financial situation stabilised and the festival finally broke even.
 The line-up remained professional and featured many internationally known bands from the metal scene.
-A total of 4,500 tickets were sold; on top of that, due to the rising costs of garbage disposal, tickets for the camping grounds had to be purchased separately, and pre-orders were rewarded with a free T-shirt.
-Also in 1995, income and expenses evened out thanks to the commitment of bands such as Tiamat, D-A-D, the Pretty Maids, and Angra.
-But even with roughly 5,000 attendees, the festival did not turn a profit.
-However, for the first time, national media became aware of Wacken Open Air, especially Rock Hard magazine, as well as the newly founded TV station VIVA with its Heavy Metal programme Metalla.
+4,500 tickets were sold.
+Due to the rising costs of refuse disposal, tickets for the camping grounds had to be purchased separately, and pre-orders received a free T-shirt.
+The festival was not profitable.
+However, for the first time, national media became aware of Wacken Open Air, especially Rock Hard magazine and the TV station VIVA with its Heavy Metal programme Metalla.